saeid93/mobile-kube/README.md

 9. setup [tensorboard monitoring](docs/monitorings/tensorboard.md)

 # 3. Kubernetes Cluster Setup
+If you want to do the real world Kubernetes experiemnts of the paper you should also do the following steps.
 There are several options for setting up a Kuberentes cluster.
-As long as you have access to the kube config address e.g. `~/.kube/config` in your config files specified.
+The repo codes can connect to the cluster through the [Python client API](https://github.com/kubernetes-client/python) as long as you have access to the kube config address e.g. `~/.kube/config` in your config files specified.

 We have used [Google Cloud Platform](https://cloud.google.com/) for our experiments.
 You can find the toturial for creating the cluster on google cloud and locally in the followings: